candreop/T2K_ECAL_LI/README.md

   then the controller goes on error.

-# Setting up the environment, configuring and building the LI controller
+# Setting up the environment

 *shell%* **source** /path/to/setup.sh